AmanziTel/neo-viz/README.md

 #### Client

 * Relationship filter
-* Views for showing only the relevant properties.
 * Group nodes, if there are too many to show.
 * Query protocol editor to select the relevant nodes to ask from the server.